bitwarden/help/_articles/miscellaneous/cli.md

 ### Sync

 The `sync` command downloads your encrypted vault from the Bitwarden server.
-If you have changed something in your Bitwarden vault on another client device (ex. the browser extension) you may need to use the `sync` command to see those changes:
+If you have changed something in your Bitwarden vault on another client device (for example, the browser extension) you may need to use the `sync` command before you will see those changes in the CLI:

     bw sync